 We augment daily life artefacts like a chair, a table, a door, a mirror, a bed etc. with various kinds of sensors to capture contextual information and to provide ambient services.
-We call them sentient artefacts [10].
+We call them Smart Objects [10].
 Our vision is to utilize these objects (and their virtual counterparts) for value added proactive services in addition to their primary roles.
 Among these artefacts, many are static in nature, have designated location and we rarely move them, for example a couch in the living room, a cooking oven in the kitchen, a room door/window etc. Furthermore, the geographic containers of these artefacts are static.
 For example, a kitchen in the apartment 111 of Cherry Crest Building with address 1-21-2 Shinjuku.
 Tokyo, Japan.
 We exploited this static nature of these artefacts and their containers to construct the model by using them as location reference points and organizing them in a tree structure.
 When these artefacts are augmented with location sensing capability, they can identify the peer mobile artefacts within their vicinity.
-As a result we do not need any dedicated infrastructure as sentient artefacts have their primary roles and location identification is just their value added functionality.
+As a result we do not need any dedicated infrastructure as Smart Objects have their primary roles and location identification is just their value added functionality.
 Another interesting observation is the temporal requirement of location information meaning that a location model is only required when services are supposed to be served.
 Thus we do not need always-on location model using a central repository; on the contrary we can construct it only when it is required using the location providers around the service area at context.
-Therefore, by using sentient artefacts we eliminate the requirement of centralized server, dedicated infrastructure and tight coupling with the underlying sensors.
+Therefore, by using Smart Objects we eliminate the requirement of centralized server, dedicated infrastructure and tight coupling with the underlying sensors.
 We believe this approach is feasible, practical and economical in pervasive environment.
+This is further important for merging grid services in ubiquitous environment.
+Typically, grid services are not designed to support location based services.
+Thus such weight system is very practically and suitable as it is very easy (as we will explain in rest of the article) to associate location property to an existing service using the proposed mode.

-The rest of the paper is organized as follows: section 2 discusses about the design guidelines.
+The rest of the article is organized as follows: section 2 discusses about the design guidelines.
 In section 3 we present the conceptual model.
 Section 4 discusses the prototype implementation.
 In section 5 a case study of Bluetooth (used as the sensing technology for the prototype) is presented with an illustrative example scenario.
 In section 6 we focus on some generic issues and in section 7 we briefly review the related work.
 Finally section 8 concludes the paper.